Ukraine war: Putin orders partial mobilisation after facing setbacks

 The announcement applies to 300,000 military reservists.

-They make up a fraction of about 25 million Russian reservists - people who have done their military service which is compulsory in Russia.
+They make up a fraction of the about 25 million Russian reservists - people who have done their military service which is compulsory in Russia.

-It is unclear how much military experience those being called up will have.
+The mobilisation is the first since World War II and comes after Ukraine made gains in a rapid counter-offensive this month, putting the Kremlin on the back foot.

+Ukrainian forces have recaptured key towns and villages in the northern Kharkiv region and have made a slower, but still significant progress in the southern Kherson region.
+Russia still holds about a fifth of the country.

-Russian commentators have raised questions about the move, pointing out that the signed decree says nothing about a cap on numbers or about any exceptions, such as not recruiting students or conscripts.
+The decree is short on detail.
+It says nothing about a cap on numbers or about any exceptions, such as not recruiting students or conscripts.

 Instead, these details are left to regional heads to decide how to meet quotas.
 In theory, the net could be cast far wider than the Kremlin has specified.